aepfli/gradle-gitlab-repositories/README.md

 	applyToProject = true

 	/**
-	 * After the repository with this name, the repositories will be added
-	 * */
-	afterRepository = 'MavenLocal'

-	/**
 	 * Token configuration also the order in which we try to apply them.
 	 * The key is the name of the token, and the value will be used for application.
 	 * Currently we do have 3 different token classes: